Terms and Conditions

 • Download, print, and play it for personal or educational use.

-• Use it in performances, exams (like ABRSM or Trinity), and recordings.
+• Use it in performances, exams (like ABRSM or RCM), and recordings.

-Some pieces have been edited or arranged, but still fall under public domain or free-use criteria.
-We always aim to make that clear on the page.
+Some pieces have been edited or arranged, but they still fall under public domain or free-use criteria.
+We always make this clear on the piece’s page, and these pieces are tagged accordingly in the piece details table:

 • If you’re submitting music for official exams, always double-check if the exact edition is required.
-For example, ABRSM sometimes lists a specific publisher (like Schott).
+For example, ABRSM sometimes lists a specific publisher.

-Some pieces on the site are original compositions, written by or commissioned for Pianocoda.
+Some pieces on the site are original compositions, written by or commissioned for Pianocoda.com.
 You can:

 • Play and share them for personal, educational, or non-commercial use.